matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/AddSummaryRow.md

 AddSummaryRow
 =============

-Add a summary row row to the table that is the sum of all other table rows.
+Adds a summary row to DataTables that contains the sum of all other table rows.

 **Basic usage example**